 For the PS4, therefore, we’re yet again trying something new.
 It seems that the PS4 security architecture is rather straightforward and simple; the OS is based on FreeBSD, and the browser uses WebKit, both of which are open source.
 It is relatively easy to find exploits in both of them (all things considered), and that is all you need to chain into a Linux loader.
 However, as we found out, even though the hardware is certainly similar to a PC, it is not a PC, and Linux needs quite a bit of extra work to get running.
 Thus, we can add more value to the homebrew ecosystem by helping port Linux than by releasing exploits.

 - On the Wii, we basically drove the entire homebrew community, from exploits to libraries to infrastructure.
 The community ended up being very large and productive, with lots of interesting releases.
-However, the people interested in game piracy were always riding on the coattails of homebrew since relatively early on, and greatly benefited from it.
+However, the people interested in game backups were always riding on the coattails of homebrew since relatively early on, and greatly benefited from it.

 - On the PS3, we tried releasing the exploits and letting others sort out the community.
-The result was that, for all practical purposes, the only users were those interested in piracy.
+The result was that, for all practical purposes, the only users were those interested in backups.
 AsbestOS allowed Linux to work again, but since there was no GPU driver, and the CPU was underpowered and annoying to work with, there wasn’t that much interest beyond those who were already running OtherOS.

 - On the Wii U, we tried to get the community to display interest and work on Linux support before releasing the exploits.
 Although there were certainly several interested people, nobody with the right experience stepped up to actually make it a reality.
-Eventually others released exploits, and quickly a piracy tool has become one of the primary use cases for them.
+Eventually others released exploits, and quickly a backups tool has become one of the primary use cases for them.

 Linux on the PS4 actually makes a lot of sense, more than it ever did on any previous game console.
 It’s close enough to a PC that getting 3D acceleration working, while rather painful (as we’ve learned), seems entirely possible without undue amounts of effort (in a timeframe of months, not years), to the level needed for real indie games and even AAA titles, not just homebrew.
 And many thousands of indie and AAA games already run on Linux.